moth-quantum/quantum-audio/README.md

 ```

 ### Contributing
 Contributions to Quantum Audio are welcome!
+This package is designed to be a versatile tool for both research and artistic exploration.
+Whether you’re developing new features, improving existing functionality, your contributions are valuable to the community.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 - **Code Contributions:** Add new features, fix bugs, or improve existing code.
 - **Documentation:** Enhance the README, tutorials, or other project documentation.
-- **Educational Use:** If you’re using this project for learning or teaching, we’d love to hear about your experiences and suggestions.
+- **Educational Use:** If you’re using this project for learning, teaching or research, we’d love to hear about your experiences and suggestions.
 - **Feedback and Ideas:** Share your thoughts, feature requests, or suggest improvements by opening an issue.

 For more information on contributing to Code and Documentation, please review [Contributing Guidelines](CONTRIBUTING.md).